+In this article, Zalika King, AMT Training's e-Learning Specialist, discusses how competency based traininig has redefined the focus of training and development on a global scale.
 In learning and development terms AMT Training deliver what is commonly referred to as an instructional or learning intervention.
 Programs are specific, formalized and instructed within an agreed time period covering predetermined curricula.
 An instructional intervention is often characterised by its propensity to be customisable and trackable.
 It is therefore, in the detailed assessment of learner needs that AMT client service managers identify how they will fill the skills gap.
 From here the program is curated, materials designed, training delivered and evaluated.
 AMT facilitate the journey to professional readiness for their learners who consequently demonstrate an expected level of competency in their business area.

 Competency Based Training